Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

   * Install check_wmi_plus plugin on the server running your poller daemons
   * Setup an account on the monitored windows server for the WMI queries
   * Declare your windows host in the configuration
-  * Restart the Shinken Arbiter
+  * Restart the Alignak Arbiter

 What's Already Been Done For You